 Just as how Arima Kousei in Shigatsu wa Kimi no Uso is a piano prodigy, so is Amamiya Shuuhei in terms of his dad also being one of the great pianists at the time.

 -Shuuhei has taken strict piano lessons since he was young just as Kousei

 -Both Kousei and Shuuhei has had troubles producing sound from the piano (either from the piano in the forest or where Kousei can't hear the notes he plays)

--Miyazono Kaori is also similar to the character of Ichinose Kai, how they're both cheerful about the music they produce
+-Miyazono Kaori is also similar to the character of Ichinose Kai, how they're both cheerful about the music they produce and how they

 Both have beautiful settings, are sentimental and have two young people facing life together and with music.

 Both Shigatsu wa Kimi no Uso and Piano no Mori are about music and the feelings of people with different playstyles.
 Kusei, just like Shuuhei, is extremely good at the piano and has been through tough training to always play according to the score and achieve his goals, while Kaori is playing according to her feelings, just like Kai.
 Both anime follow the thoughts and the interactions between the characters as they try to understand and learn from each other.

 If you liked Piano no Mori, but seemed a little short, you will defenitely like Shigatsu wa Kimi no Uso, which shows more of the